cognoria/Stomps/README.md

 ## Support

-For installation guidance and support, please refer to the provided installation guide or contact our support team.
+For installation guidance and support, please refer to the provided installation guide or contact our team at stomps@stomps.io.

 ## Note